VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

   RStudio just after opening a new R script.

 There are four basic panes in this window.
 In the top left you have the R script you just opened.
-This is the spot, where you can generate your code.
-Writing the code does not do anything at first until it is executed.
+This is the spot where you can generate your code.
+Writing the code does not do anything until it is executed.
 You can run the R code either by clicking the Run-button (in the top right of this pane) or by using :kbd:`Ctrl+Enter`.
 For example, typing in :code:`3 + 4` and executing it will send the command (3 + 4) to the console (the pane on the bottom left).
 Here you should then have: